cascadiajs/2012.cascadiajs.com/proposal/lodash-for-a-better-utility-belt_jdalton.md

-Lo-Dash for a better utility belt
+Lo-Dash for a better utility belt.
 ========================

 * Speaker   : John-David Dalton